css459/ResearchRealms/README.md

 Finally, we thought about how this application fits into the overall objectives of a business.
 This was an interesting exercise for us, because our application isn't necessarily geared towards business needs, but rather academic needs.
 Moreoever, the P2P nature of the application isn't as monolithic as most business applications.
 Nonetheless, we attempted to frame the application within a business scenario, and outlined that context in the **Business Model Canvas**.

+# Development

+We used an agile process for developing this software.
+Features were laid out after the project was given the green-light, and we then met together to turn those features into functional and non-functional requirements.
+In the design phase, we laid out a UML diagram of how those features would interact.
+Then it was a matter of implementing the UML.
+We divided the parts evenly such that we could work in parallel for most of the project.

+An interesting part of the development cycle was in the **Latex parser**, where we decided to reuse as much code as possible, and implement it as a **special Python program delivered to the `exec` routine**.
+This `exec` routine we developed is to execute arbitrary Python code.
+For this reason, we can actually leverage it to **implement many other commands**.
+This in turn allows us to re-use the most amount of code possible.

+# Testing

+We tested our `exec` and `latex` routines on various test programs.
+We also tested malicious programs that leverage `os` and telemetry to circumvent the sandbox.
+This allowed us to come up with a list of packages to forbid in the sandbox.
+Which are default in this repository.
+This program has been vetted on both Linux and MacOS.

+# Deployment

+The deployment for this app is incredibly flexible.
+We propose that the optimal way to deploy it would be using a **Docker instance load-balanced with Kubernetes**, to make it truely P2P.
+However, it's easy for anyone to run a node, or even use our code to register their own bot.
+However, it will run just fine on a free-tier Heroku or AWS VM.

+There are **no extra steps for deployment**.
+Simply set up your Python environment, run with`python discord_bot.py`, and ensure the machine or VM has access to the internet.

 # Setup

 ## Discord